 We seek to increase the number of women in campus leadership jobs and provide a continuing source of education and passion on relevant gendered issues to leaders, including males.
 Articles are focused toward administrators and faculty, but recognize that we all exist to serve students, the growing majority of whom are women.

 With what school is it affiliated?

 None.
-This independent monthly subscription publication comes out of a small office in Madison, Wisconsin.
-It started in 1992, after the editor/publisher received a small inheritance from a great aunt who was a milliner in the 1920s, and who would have been described today as a radical feminist.
+It started in 1992, after the founding editor/publisher Mary Dee Wenniger received a small inheritance from a great aunt who was a milliner in the 1920s, and who would have been described today as a radical feminist.

-How can I get permission to reprint one of your wonderful articles?
+How can I get permission to reprint one of your articles?

-Just contact the Mary Dee Wenniger, editor/publisher at firstname.lastname@example.org and ask for permission, disclosing where it is to be used and when.
-Permission includes the requirement to include the statement that the article is copyrighted and it is being reproduced with special permission from the publisher.
+Contact editor Liana Silva-Ford at email@example.com and ask for permission, disclosing where it is to be used and when.
+Permission includes the requirement to include the statement that the article is copyrighted and it is being reproduced with special permission from the editor.